 With two large glasses of wine containing the same number of calories as a burger, it’s easy to see why regular drinking can make you gain weight.
 Alcohol also reduces the amount of fat your body burns for energy.
 Because we can’t store alcohol in the body, our systems want to get rid of it as quickly as possible, and this process takes priority over absorbing nutrients and burning fat10.

 As we get older, we lose muscle and gain fat.
-We also break down alcohol more slowly, which means we’re more sensitive to its effects.
+We also break down alcohol more slowly.
+This means we’re more sensitive to its effects.
 So, even if you drink the same amount of alcohol as you get older it’s likely to affect you more than younger people.

 When women reach the menopause their bodies are affected by changing hormones.
 Alcohol can trigger some symptoms of the menopause, such as hot flushes and night sweats11.
-Menopause can also disrupt your sleep because of night sweats and cause you to gain weight and alcohol often makes both of these issues worse.
+Menopause can also disrupt your sleep because of night sweats and cause you to gain weight.
+Alcohol often makes both of these issues worse.

 You can keep your risk low by staying within the CMOs’ recommended low risk guidelines.